DarkRelay-Security-Labs/DVL-Damn-Vulnerable-Libary-Android-Application/README.md

 Damn Vulnerable Library is designed to be an intentionally vulnerable Android application.

 # Functionalities Implemented
-The application connects to the application and database server hosted on the cloud to provide library services for the registered users.
+The application connects to the application and database server hosted on the cloud through a VPN to provide library services for the registered users.
 Users can register, create accounts, and purchase the books through online payment using a credit card.

 # Usage
 Download the Library.apk file.